CCJordan/Streamy/ReadMe.md

 # Streamy

 This is the work of less than an hour, so don't expect it to be feature complete.
 A friend of mine wanted me to teach him KSP with Realism Overhaul and to judge his rocket designs.
-Twich has a latency of approximately 12 seconds, which makes explaining things really annoying.
+Twitch has a latency of approximately 12 seconds, which makes explaining things really annoying.

 To find a faster solution, I used some commandline tools and a little php magic.